 Free-to-pay games are nothing new to the video game industry, but their explosive success is.
 Conventional wisdom is that a game that sells for $5 is going to make more than a game that sells for $0.
 Yet thanks to in-game transactions that is no longer true.
 Candy Crush, Pokémon Go, Angry Birds 2: basically, if your mother has heard about it, it’s a free-to-play game that’s raking in the cash.

 Late in 2017, another developer (one that just had its stock downgraded from “buy” thanks to Fortnite) changed a major release to free-to-play.
 While the move didn’t result in the massive success of Fortnite, it did bring a beloved franchise back from the brink of extinction.

-Released in 1988, the game StarCraft (and its expansion, Brood War) would develop a massive following that would go on to make it one of the first video games to form huge tournaments and competitions around its gameplay (especially in North Korea, but elsewhere, as well).
+Released in 1988, the game StarCraft (and its expansion, Brood War) would develop a massive following that would go on to make it one of the first video games to form huge tournaments and competitions around its gameplay (especially in South Korea, but elsewhere, as well).

 When StarCraft II came out in 2010 (designed with competitions in mind), everyone assumed the next big esport had arrived.
 And for a while, it had.
 Then, for whatever reason (and there are several theories), the players of and audience for StarCraft II dwindled significantly.

 So, late in 2017, Blizzard made the decision to make the first campaign, Wings of Liberty, and online player-vs-player matches free-to-play.
 It was a smart move, one that brought relevancy back to an old game (the 2010 Wings of Liberty was seven years old at the time and the most recent expansion, Legacy of the Void, had come out two years earlier).